 However - and this is our key point - none of this means that people do not still value the right to privacy: they still want to decide what and how much they share - even if some use that choice to share far more with far more people than their parents would have dreamt of doing.
 A recent research project by the Pew Foundation found that "74% [of Americans] say it is 'very important' to them that they be in control of who can get information about them".
-66 We see this in increasing concern and awareness about things like the "privacy settings" on Facebook, 67 how far people really give consent to the volume of information they are sharing with Google (which knows all the searches you've made) or Amazon or Kindle (which knows the books you have read); or Gmail, which has all the emails you've sent.
-68 Different people will always draw this boundary differently and that in itself is no cause of concern: in the "offline" world we will all know some people who are quite reserved - sharing aspects of their private life with only a few trusted friends - and others, who will drunkenly share intimate details of their love-lives with near-strangers.
-Privacy boundaries vary greatly between different societies; even within given societies, they will vary greatly between individuals and be drawn and re-drawn repeatedly.
-All that we can generalise is that it is a pervasive feature of human relations that, as Solove puts it, most people "reveal information to certain groups while keeping it from others".69
+66 We see this in increasing concern and awareness about things like the "privacy settings" on Facebook, 67 how far people really give consent to the volume of information they are sharing with Google (which knows all the searches you've made) or Amazon or Kindle (which knows which of their books you have read); or Gmail, which has all the emails you've sent.
+68 Different people will always draw this boundary differently and that in itself is no cause of concern: in the "offline" world we will all know some people who are quite reserved - sharing aspects of their private life with only a few